FIDLAR: Forecast-Informed Deep Learning Architecture for Flood Mitigation: Discussion

 \section{Discussion}

-\paragraph{Interpreting Attention Map.} The explainability feature, which was shown with an example in Figure \ref{fig:gate_tide_attention}, can provide significant insights into our results.
-Firstly, the simple example with the attention paid to the variable ``tide'' shows that the brightest patches in the heatmap occur in the last 24 columns.
-This highlights the importance of the novel idea of using tidal forecasting information in our flood mitigation approach.
-Given that tidal information within a 24-hour window can be quite accurate, this is useful.
+\paragraph{Interpreting Attention Map.} The explainability feature, which is shown with an example in Figure \ref{fig:gate_tide_attention}, can provide significant insights into our results.
+Firstly, we point out that the brightest patches are in the last 24 columns of the heatmap.
+Thus \FIDLAr\ pays greater attention to the 24 hours of future predicted tidal data than the past 72 hours, highlighting the importance of forecast information to a DL-based approach to flood mitigation.
 While tides may have a more predictable pattern over time, the contribution of rain on the water levels can also be seen for other time points.
 A second critical insight is that the brightest attention patches are in columns where the tide is at its highest is critical to the prediction of gate schedules.
 Additionally, the water level at the first high tide peak after the ``current'' time is more significant than the other two.
-Third, the gate schedule has peaks at times $t=11h$ and $t=22h$ into the future, which correspond to the lowest points of the tide.
+Third, the gate schedule has peaks at times $t=11$ hour and $t=22$ hour into the future, which correspond to the lowest points of the tide.
 This implies that the optimal time for pre-releasing water is during low tide phases.
 Opening gates during high tide periods in coastal river systems is less advisable, as it may lead to water flowing back upstream from the ocean.
-Finally, we observe that while there is a light patch around column $t=65h$, suggesting mild attention for the previous high tide peak, but almost no attention to any of the peaks prior to that.
+Finally, we observe that there is a light patch around column $t=65$ hour, suggesting mild attention for the previous high tide peak, but almost no attention to any of the peaks before that.
 This again suggests that we could have chosen to use a smaller window for the past input.
-Doing this analysis for more time points could provide evidence for the right value of $w$, the size of the look-back window.
+Doing this analysis could provide evidence for the right value of $w$, the size of the look-back window.